PartMan7/Three-Island/README.md

 ### Version History

+#### 1.1.0
+Rewrote the entire HTML part to use HTML nodes instead of strings (which was what led to it being temporarily taken down from the Mozilla store).
+Also added in-page logging.

 #### 1.0.3
 Very minor tweaks to the code and comments.
 The architecture of the entire repository changed, which shouldn't affect the extension itself in any way.